truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

   After installing the Plex app and logging into Plex through the **Web Portal** button in TrueNAS, if you have not already configured your Plex account media server, Plex shows the configuration screens to set up the media server, add libraries, and customize your Plex account.

 {{< include file="/static/includes/apps/BeforeYouBeginStableApps.md" >}}
+{{< include file="/static/includes/apps/BeforeYouBeginRunAsUser.md" >}}

+<div style="margin-left: 33px">{{< trueimage src="/images/SCALE/Apps/PlexDetailsScreen.png" alt="Plex App Details Screen" id="Plex App Details Screen" >}}</div>

 {{< include file="/static/includes/apps/BeforeYouBeginAddAppDatasets.md" >}}

-<p style="margin-left: 33px">Create the two datasets Plex uses for storage volumes: <b>data</b> to use as the Plex data directory for database and metadata storage, and <b>config</b> for Plex application configuration storage.</li></p>
+<div style="margin-left: 33px">Plex uses for storage volumes: <b>data</b> to use as the Plex data directory for database and metadata storage, and <b>config</b> for Plex application configuration storage.

-<p style="margin-left: 33px">You can create a dataset or use a temporary directory option for log data.
+  You can create a dataset or use a temporary directory option for log data.
   Transcode data is not useful or meant for persistent storage, so using a temporary directory is a better option.</p>

-<p style="margin-left: 33px">When creating the above datasets, select the <b>apps</b> dataset preset.
+  {{< include file="/static/includes/apps/BeforeYouBeginAddAppDatasetsProcedure.md" >}}

-<p style="margin-left: 33px">You can set up the permissions (ACLs) for these datasets after adding them using the <b>Edit ACL</b> screen, or wait and use the <b>Install Plex</b> wizard ACL settings to add  permissions.
-You can also edit permissions after using either method.</p>
+  You can set up the permissions (ACLs) for these datasets after adding them using the <b>Edit ACL</b> screen, or wait and use the <b>Install Plex</b> wizard ACL settings to add permissions.
+  You can also edit permissions after using either method.</div>

 ### Installing the Plex App
 {{< hint info >}}